mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** In order to not get dragged away, don’t you need some distance?

-**Katagiri:** If you are not dragged away, at that time you become one with the object.
+**Katagiri Roshi:** If you are not dragged away, at that time you become one with the object.
 So you can always use the opportunity.
 You become you which you are, as [the subject].

 What can I say [as an example]?
 For instance, when you do gassho, in terms of the first nowness we say we are always concerned about the form of the gassho, and the background of the gassho, and the custom of your life, always concerned about subject and object.
 And the very naturally that means your life is really [entranced] by the form of gassho, as an object.
 So there is no subjective; that means you are always dragged away by the form of the gassho, history of gassho, or the background of your life, et cetera, in relation with the gassho itself.
 So very naturally there is no subjectivity.
 But if you become subjective, using your object and time, at that time you become one with gassho.
 That is *nowness operating time*.
 Is that alright?

 **Person:** Subjective is the same as settling the self on the self.

-**Katagiri:** Yes, that’s true.
+**Katagiri Roshi:** Yes, that’s true.
 So this subject is not subject opposed to another.
 This subject is not secondary; there is no secondary being.
 If you become a subject, completely you are the subject, in your whole life, in the whole universe.
 That is called *nowness operating time*; that means you become always subjective.
 By that you as subjective, [you are] extending to the whole universe, because that’s why it’s helping everyone.
 Even though you don’t say anything in words, or in no words, anyway that activity [of life] helps people.
 That is nowness operating time.
 That’s why Unmon says, “I use the twenty-four hours, instead of being dragged away by the twenty-four hours.”

 That’s why I say that this nowness is that which is always in nowness.
 It’s very stable.
 You settle yourself in the self, exactly.
 In gassho.
 Because it is one mind.
 Because it is one falling leaf, showing back and front, back and front.
 It’s falling, constantly.
 That is the panoramic picture of the universe: one mind.